Kyosfonica/franz-easyredmine/README.md

 Linux: ~/.config/Franz/Plugins

 Alternatively: Go to your Franz settings page, scroll down to the bottom and you will see an option to "Open the Franz plugin directory"
-Copy the oratio folder into the plugins directory Restart Franz
+Copy the easyredmine folder into the plugins directory Restart Franz